-• We ensure we have specific training and clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+We ensure we have specific training and clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
+Middlewich Primary School will seek additional advice and support through the Emotionally Healthy Schools Programme as required.